-It’s time to honor the wisdom that flows through you.
+It’s time to honor the wisdom that flows through us.

 minisun.png

-Root & Unfurl is a gathering for women of color who recognize that unhooking from the pressures of the oppressive systems we live within is not a solo job.
+Root & Unfurl is a gathering for women and GNC (gender non-conforming) folks of color who recognize that unhooking from the pressures of the oppressive systems we live within is not a solo job.
 We heal together and we heal in relationship with spirit, our ancestors and the living world.

 Details at a Glance